jeff-winn/azure-ddns/README.md

 # Azure DDNS
-Provides an Inadyn compatible DDNS provider that mimics the dyndns.com protocol and is hosted by an Azure Function which uses an underlying Microsoft Azure DNS Zone to maintain the IP address for a single A record.
+Provides an Inadyn compatible DDNS provider that is hosted by an Azure Function which uses an underlying Microsoft Azure DNS Zone to maintain the IP address for a single A record.

 Keep in mind, this provider is meant to be Inadyn compatible.
 As such the use of a GET action for an update is not preferred, however that is the standard in use by the client.
 While a POST action would be my personal preference, compatibility and working is more important.

 ## Deploying the Provider
 Within the Microsoft Azure Function portal:
 1. Create a new Azure Function
-2. Open the Configuration pane, and add the following settings:
+2. Open the Configuration pane, and add the following application settings:
-    - _AppUsername_ - This is the username that will be required to use the endpoint.
+    - _AppUsername_ - This is the username that will be required to use the public endpoint.
-    - _AppPassword_ - This is the password that will be required to use the endpoint.
+    - _AppPassword_ - This is the password that will be required to use the public endpoint.
     - _DnsZoneRGName_ - This will need to contain the Resource Group Name for your DNS Zone.
 3. Open the Identity pane, and enable a System or User Assigned identity.
 This identity __MUST__ have `DNS Zone Contributor` role for the DNS Zone the provider will be responsible for modifying.
 4. Deploy this codebase into your Azure Function.